-In line with financial industry practice, THECB reports account obligations to the credit reporting agency(ies).
+In line with financial industry practice, Texas Higher Education Coordinating Board reports account obligations to credit reporting agencies.
 The reporting is at the loan level, with each loan reported as a tradeline.
-Cosigners are equally responsible for the repayment of the loan if the student fails to meet his/her repayment obligation.
+Cosigners are equally responsible for the repayment of the loan if the student fails to meet his or her repayment obligation.

 - A fixed annual rate of 4.50%

 - Loans have a six-month grace period from the date a borrower ceases to be continuously enrolled as at least a half-time student at an eligible institution

 - The loan will not be sold to another lender

 How Can I Apply?

 For more information, review the Coordinating Board Rules, Chapter 21, Subchapter C, Texas Education Code, Chapter 52, Subchapter C or contact us.